Piotr1215/crossplane-gitops-model/README.md

 Source: Author based on Crossplane.io- switch to the directory where repository was cloned and execute below commands

-Before proceeding to the next section, let's take a step back and make sure we understand what all this forking and cloning was about!

 ### Add Source